 Building a campfire with wet logs

 Don’t tense in case you need a campfire during wet conditions.
-You can split up wet logs which are dry on the inside to obtain dry wood.
+You can split up wet logs that are dry on the inside to obtain dry wood.
 So, this dry wood is what you will use to make your fire.
-Then, place wet logs on top of the fire in order for them to dry before they get to the middle.
+Then, place wet logs on top of the fire for them to dry before they get to the middle.
 Of course, splitting the log into smaller portions will quicken the drying process.

 Putting out a campfire